hwlee0103/reactjs-movie-web/README.md

 9. life cycle method
    : mounting, updating, unmounting
    ; see which method is called first: studying method's order

 10. setTimeout
     : use setTimeout to change message on screen
     ; with js ternary operator

+11. use YTS API
+    : to fetch data
+    ; using YTS API

+12. axios
+    : to get data
+    ; with async function and await keyword to make program to wait for axios